Eljay-Marasigan/RAPID-MOBILE-APPLICATION/README.md

 <h3><b>Libraries</b></h3>
 ⦿ <b>osmdroid-android</b> -  A library for using OpenStreetMap within Android applications.<br>
 ⦿ <b>Google Maps Geocoding API</b> - provides geocoding and reverse geocoding of addresses.<br>
-⦿ <b>Nominatim Geocoding API</b> - converts text-based location data into geographic coordinates and vice versa.
+⦿ <b>Nominatim Geocoding API</b> - converts text-based location data into geographic coordinates and vice versa.<br>
-⦿ <b>Material Components</b> - A library for implementing Material Design UI components.
+⦿ <b>Material Components</b> - A library for implementing Material Design UI components.<br>
-⦿ <b>OkHttp</b> - A standalone library for making HTTP requests.
+⦿ <b>OkHttp</b> - A standalone library for making HTTP requests.<br>
-⦿ <b>Retrofit</b> - A library for simplifying RESTful API calls.
+⦿ <b>Retrofit</b> - A library for simplifying RESTful API calls.<br>
-⦿ <b>Retrofit Gson Converter</b> - A library add-on for Retrofit to handle JSON parsing with Gson.
+⦿ <b>Retrofit Gson Converter</b> - A library add-on for Retrofit to handle JSON parsing with Gson.<br>
-⦿ <b>GraphHopper b> - an open-source routing and navigation library designed to calculate routes and directions for various types of transportation, such as cars, bicycles, and pedestrians.
+⦿ <b>GraphHopper b> - an open-source routing and navigation library designed to calculate routes and directions for various types of transportation, such as cars, bicycles, and pedestrians. <br>
 </div>

 ### <a name="preview"></a>